Table of Contents

 Molinos was a treat.
 It’s a small mountain town with a giant church- no surprise there.
 But it would be worth spending an extra day here to ride horses or just to relax.

 We stayed at the Hacienda de Molinos – home to the last Governor of Salta and a fantastic spot.
-It features an open courtyard with 18 rooms.
-Rooms have views of the Calchaqu River and the gorgeous red mountains.
-There’s a very nice sized pool and the food is incredible – the best on the whole trip – which is saying something.
+It features an open courtyard with 18 rooms – all offering views of the Calchaqu River and the gorgeous red mountains.

 Day 2 – Molinos to Estancia de las Carreras near Tafi del Valle

-The second day ended up being even longer on the road then the first day.
-Again we started off the day by driving through fantastic countryside.
 We ended up with a flat tire before lunch so our time in Cafayate was cut short.
 Cafayate is worthy of several days especially if you’re interested in spending some time wine tasting.

 We only had time for one wine tasting, which we did at the Bogega Nonni.
 Then it was off to the Ruinas de Quilmes (remains of the largest pre-Columbian settlement in the country) where again we had just enough time to climb the trails and get a bird’s eye view of the ruins and the valley.